jykob/TSBot/docs/source/queries.md

 # Queries

-{{env.config.project}} implements a query builder to ease the use of building commands.
+TSBot implements a query builder to ease the use of building commands.
-In this chapter you will learn how to use the query system in {{env.config.project}}
+In this chapter you will learn how to use the query system in TSBot.

 ---